keyasha99/azure-network-protocols/README.md

 <img src="https://i.imgur.com/tdTcJIJ.png" height="80%" width="80%" alt="RDP"/>
 </p>
 <p>
-Here we are observing RDP traffic, which we are using to connect to the Windows VM.
-Once you start a new packet capture and filter for RDP, you will see non-stop traffic.
-This is because the RDP protocol is constantly showing you a live stream from one computer to another, meaning that traffic is always being transmitted.
+Here, we observe RDP traffic, which we use to connect to the Windows VM.
+You will see non-stop traffic once you start a new packet capture and filter for RDP.
+The RDP protocol constantly shows you a live stream from one computer to another, meaning traffic is always transmitted.
 </p>
 <br />